THE LENNOX HERITAGE

 The LHS AGM took place on 10th April 2024 at 19:30 hrs.
 Click the links below for the Agenda, Chairman's report and the Financial Report

-Third lecture of the 2024 - 2025 Season is:
+Fourth lecture of the 2024 - 2025 Season is:

 All welcome and here's looking forward to seeing everybody again and to having yet another successful season with the Lennox Heritage Society!